Kagu-tsuchi: Mythology

 Kagutsuchi's birth, in Japanese mythology, comes at the end of the creation of the world and marks the beginning of death.
-In the Engishiki, a source which contains the myth, Izanami, in her death throes, bears the water god Mizuhanome, instructing her to pacify Kagu-tsuchi if he should become violent.
+In the Engishiki, a source which contains the myth, Izanami, in her death throes, bears the water goddess Mizuhanome, instructing her to pacify Kagu-tsuchi if he should become violent.
 This story also contains references to traditional fire-fighting tools: gourds for carrying water and wet clay and water reeds for smothering fires.

 Name

 The name Kagutsuchi was originally a compound phrase, consisting of kagu, an Old Japanese root verb meaning "to shine"; tsu, the Old Japanese possessive particle; and chi, an Old Japanese root meaning "force, power".

-Worship

-Kagutsuchi is the patron deity of blacksmiths and ceramic workers.
-He is worshipped in several shrines, one of which is Atago Shrine, near Kyoto.